 The growth of pubic and axillary (armpit) hair is also an early sign of puberty.
 You’ll begin to notice soft, straight hairs popping up in these areas which will soon get longer, thicker, and coarser as you mature.
 It’s totally up to you how you want to care for your new body hair— whether you grow it naturally, trim, shave, or wax everything off!

-Pro tip: If you do choose to shave or wax, we recommend applying our pH balancing tonic oil as needed between shaves (or waxes) to keep skin moisturized and alleviate any itching or irritation as hair grows back.
+Pro tip: If you do choose to remove your body hair, we recommend applying our pH balancing tonic oil as needed between shaves (or waxes) to keep skin moisturized and alleviate any itching or irritation as hair grows back.

 You will also likely experience a growth spurt, both in height and weight.
 Typically, more fat is deposited around your breasts, thighs, and hips and you’ll grow considerably taller.
 Your voice is also likely to lower (again, attributed to estrogen and progesterone).
 These newly active hormones also cause your sweat and sebaceous (skin) glands to produce more oil.
 When your sweat mixes with the bacteria on your skin (which is totally normal and healthy) and oxygen, it produces a smell that people refer to as body odor.
 This excess oil, or sebum, often clogs our pores and you may experience acne breakouts on your face, back, chest and shoulders.